Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Methodology

 Addressing this issue, we implemented a \textbf{leaf-based pruning} algorithm, which iteratively collects the pruning order of tokens that are leaves in the BPE merge graph, i.e., they do not participate in merges and thus do not produce any downstream tokens.
 In Algorithm~\ref{alg:leaf_frequency_pruning}, we show pseudocode for frequency-based pruning of leaf tokens.
 First, atomic and leaf tokens are selected using the merge list.
 Leaf tokens are used to populate the priority queue, while atomic tokens cannot be removed and should never be added to the queue.
 After this, on each iteration, the lowest-priority element is taken from the queue and split into its merging sub-tokens.
 For each of the subtokens, we check the number of downstream merges it participates in, and, if there are no downstream merges left, this token is also considered a leaf and added to the priority queue for removal.
 The process ends when the queue runs out of leaves, which is the point when all non-atomic tokens are split.

-We also introduce a merge-count–based pruning algorithm, which yields results comparable to leaf-based frequency pruning, while avoiding pitfalls of naive pruning methods.
+We also introduce a merge-based pruning algorithm, which yields results similar to leaf-based frequency pruning.
 As its performance closely matches that of leaf-based pruning, we provide a detailed description in Appendix~\ref{sec:merge-based-pruning}.